REST API

 For this we assume the service to be running on http://localhost:8080/, the user name to be

 bob and his access key to be

 To get the list of all projects visible to the user, you can use

-And, finally, to get the actual metric values for a branch rel42 at timestamp 374343221 for the same project:
+And, finally, to get the details for a single finding with specific ID for the same project: